When Should I Seek Treatment for Sleep Issues?

 Sleep is integral to overall health and wellness.
 Quality sleep allows the body to rest, heal, and replenish which is necessary for the proper function of its systems.
-This allows the body to sustain itself, providing us with the energy we need to navigate daily life.
+Obtaining enough sleep is crucial as it allows the body to sustain itself, providing us with the energy we need to navigate daily life.
 Adults need 7 to 9 hours of sleep each night which millions of people are not receiving.

 According to the National Sleep Foundation, 35% of adults sleep less than 7 hours per night.
-We are all likely familiar with the impact of lack of sleep: excessive tiredness, irritability, difficulty concentrating, etc. But inconsistent sleep can also produce long-term effects on overall health by causing the development of sleep disorders.
+We are all likely familiar with the impact of lack of sleep: excessive tiredness, irritability, difficulty concentrating, etc. However, sleep quality is also a crucial factor for overall physical and mental health.
+But inconsistent sleep can also produce long-term effects on overall health by causing the development of sleep disorders.
 It is important to be aware of the signs of sleep issues and address symptoms early!

 You should seek treatment for sleep issues if you have experienced any of the following signs: